-Ralston Peak Trail is a 6.4 mile moderately trafficked loop trail located near Twin Bridges, CA that features beautiful wild flowers and is rated as moderate.
+Ralston Peak Trail is a 6.4 mile moderately trafficked loop trail located near Twin Bridges, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.

 The thigh-burner of Lake Tahoe, Mt.
 Ralston rewards intrepid day-hikers with stunning mountain overlooks.
 There are many sights to wonder over as you snake eastward along US-50 towards Lake Tahoe, but Mt.
 Ralston isn't one of them despite being situated right next to the road.
 Not that it's unworthy, but simply because the 9,235ft peak is obscured from view.
 Our Guide traces a long route up the steep flanks of Mt.
 Ralston and into the Desolation Wilderness, rewarding the intrepid day-hiker with stunning mountain overlooks.
 Elevation gain: - 2,735ft (from 6,500 - 9,235ft)